 In connection with the PCs that we issue, we are acting in multiple roles - Trustee, Depositor, Administrator and Guarantor.
 The Trust Agreement provides that in determining whether a Mortgage shall be repurchased from the related PC Pool, we may in our capacities as Administrator and Guarantor consider factors as we deem appropriate, including the reduction of administrative costs (in the case of the Administrator) and possible exposure under our guarantee (in the case of the Guarantor).
 There is no independent third party engaged with respect to the PCs to monitor and supervise our activities in our various roles.
 In connection with our roles as Administrator and Guarantor, we may take certain actions with respect to Mortgages that may adversely affect PC Holders.
 For example, we may repurchase, or direct sellers or servicers to repurchase, Mortgages from PC Pools in certain situations.
-A Mortgage repurchase will be treated as a prepayment in full of the Mortgages - Mortgage Purchase and Servicing Standards - Mortgage Repurchases and Risk Factors - Prepayment and Yield Factors - Substantial repurchases of seriously delinquent Mortgages from PC Pools due to breaches of representations and warranties by sellers and servicers could materially affect PC prepayment speeds, and - Increased Mortgage refinance, modification and other loss mitigation programs could materially affect PC prepayment speeds.
+A Mortgage repurchase will be treated as a prepayment in full of the Mortgage being repurchased and will increase the prepayment speeds of PCs.
+See Description of the Mortgages-Mortgage Purchase and Servicing Standards-Mortgage Repurchases and Risk Factors-Prepayment and Yield Factors-Substantial repurchases of seriously delinquent Mortgages from PC Pools could materially affect PC prepayment speeds, -Substantial repurchases of Mortgages from PC Pools due to breaches of representations and warranties by sellers and servicers could materially affect PC prepayment speeds, and -Increased Mortgage refinance, modification and other loss mitigation programs could materially affect PC prepayment speeds.

-For a discussion concerning certain operational risks relating to CSS, the CSP and the new UMBS and MBS securities, see Risk Factors - Factors Related to Alignment with Fannie Mae and the Single Security Initiative.
+For a discussion concerning certain operational risks relating to CSS, the CSP and the new UMBS and MBS securities, see Risk Factors-Factors Related to Alignment with Fannie Mae and the Single Security Initiative.